LLNL/axom/src/docs/sphinx/coding_guide/sec07_documentation.rst

      a documented item.
 The brief description ends at the next blank line.
    * **\\file** The "file" command is used to document a file.
-Doxygen requires that to document any global item (function, typedef, enum, etc.), the file in which it is defined must be documents.
+Doxygen requires that to document any global item (function, typedef, enum, etc.), the file in which it is defined must be documented.
    * **\\if** and **\\endif** The "if" command, followed by a label, defines the start of a conditional documentation section.
 The section ends with a matching "endif" command.
 Conditionals are typically used to